 Staring straight ahead into jagged peaks whose summits reach 10,000 feet.
 The peaks look impossibly close and impressive.
 This is Artist Point.
 And while the origin of the name is unknown, it’s pretty clear that this view could indeed inspire artists for generations to come.

-Artist Point is one of the best bang-for-your-buck destinations in Washington and easy to visit for those staying at a Bellingham or Mt.
-Baker vacation home.
+Artist Point is one of the best bang-for-your-buck destinations in Washington and easy to visit for those staying at a Mt.
+Baker vacation rental.

 Here is everything you need to know as a first-time visitor to Artist Point.